vb-pogribnyi/OpenCircle/Open Circle.md

 ### 1.5 Image generator

-Now that we're able to create image given some parameters, let's create a function that will generate those parameters and consequently generate the image.
+Now that we're able to create an image given some parameters, let's create a function that will generate those parameters and consequently generate the image.
 This function will also give actual 'opennes' to the image, and generate label for it.
-The function will accept no parameters, since it will generate everything, and will output the image along with its labels.
+The function will accept no parameters, since it is going generate the parameters, and will output the image along with its label.
 The labels will be given in form of sin and cos of the angle.
 We don't want to use the angle itself because it will be hard for the network to figure out the importance of the error.

 For example, imagine we have a circle opened at 0.1 degrees.
 Our  network guesses 359 degrees, which is a good guess.
 But for the network the error seems high.
 If we use cos instead, it will be close to 1 for both 0.1 and 359 degrees.